 |No Deposit Bonus||N/A|

-Now you can enjoy betting on sports at PointsBet in the following states: New Jersey, Indiana, Colorado, and Iowa where you have to do in-person registration.
+Now you can enjoy betting on sports at PointsBet in the following states: Michigan, New Jersey, Indiana, Colorado, and Iowa.

 PointsBet is the only sportsbook to offer PointsBetting, which is a more sophisticated version of spread betting.
 Not only is this a potential game-changer for the market; but the introduction of PointsBetting adds a dimension of fun and excitement to a player's gaming experience that is absolutely worth trying out!